ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 and on the `measurement-values-map` key which identifies the entry.

-If the Reference Value `measurement-values-map` value starts with a CBOR tag then the verifier MUST use the algorithm associated with that tag to match the entries.
+If the Reference Value `measurement-values-map` value starts with a CBOR tag then the Verifier MUST use the algorithm associated with that tag to match the entries.
 Handling for initial tags is described in sub-sections below.
-If the verifier does not recognise the tag value then the tag does not match.
+If the Verifier does not recognise the tag value then the tag does not match.

 If the Reference Value is not tagged and the measurement-value-map key is a special value described in the sub-sections below,